Shaas-Tutorials/CSharpCodingStandards/naming.md

 ## Parameters

 1. Use descriptive parameter names.
 For example, prefer `index` over `i`.
 An exception is when the parameter name is redundant to the name of the method.
-For example, prefer `GetValueAtIndex(int i)` over `GetValueAtIndex(int index)`.
+For example, `GetValueAtIndex(int i)` is acceptable as the parameter `i` is clearly the index referred to in the name.